apache/singa/doc/docs/cnn.md

     Epoch 3, training loss = 1.213776, accuracy = 0.571620, lr = 0.001000
     Epoch 3, val loss = 1.175346, metric = 0.582000

 The training details are stored in `train_perf` file in the same directory and the validation details in `val_perf` file.

-## Running instructions of Python version
+## Running instructions for Python version
-To run CNN example in Python version, we also need to compile SINGA first.
-In SINGA_ROOT, execute the following instructions (can also refer to [Installation instructions](https://github.com/kaiping/singa_v1.0_doc/blob/master/installation.md))
+To run CNN example in Python version, we need to compile SINGA with Python binding,

-    # in SINGA_ROOT
-    $ mkdir build
+    $ mkdir build && cd build
-    $ cd build/
-    # generate Makefile for compilation
-    $ cmake ..
+    $ cmake -DUSE_PYTHON=ON ..
-    # compile SINGA
     $ make

-Now download the Cifar10 dataset by running the script download_data.py, remember that for downloading Python version data, we need `py` as argument,
+Now download the Cifar10 dataset,

     # switch to cifar10 directory
     $ cd ../examples/cifar10